Singaporean Mandarin Database

 ETYMOLOGY

-• The term otah is the transliteration of the Malay word otak-otak.
+• The term “乌达” is the transliteration of the Malay term otak-otak.

 • Otah originated from Malaysia and Indonesia and has become a popular snack in hawker centres since its introduction to Singapore.
-It is known as otak-otak in Malay (literally “brain matter”) probably because white fish meat is used as the main ingredient.
-The name could also refer to the soft texture of the otah.
+It is known as otak-otak in Malay (literally, “brain matter”) probably because white fish meat is used as the main ingredient.
+The name could also refer to otah’s soft texture.

-• Otah is difficult to make.
+• Otah-making is fairly laborious.
 Traditionally, mackerel is used as the main ingredient, with various spices added to form a paste.
-This paste is then wrapped in banana leaves and roasted over charcoal or baked.
+This paste is then wrapped in banana leaves and grilled over charcoal or baked.
 Nyonya otah is often steamed, giving it a moist texture.

 例句